 Calendar year January 1 through December 31 of the same year.
 For new enrollees, the calendar year begins on the effective date of their enrollment and ends on December 31 of the same year.
 Clinical Trials Cost Categories An approved clinical trial includes a phase I, phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention, detection, or treatment of cancer or other life-threatening disease or condition, and is either Federally-funded; conducted under an investigational new drug application reviewed by the Food and Drug Administration (FDA); or is a drug trial that is exempt from the requirement of an investigational new drug application. • Routine care costs - costs for routine services such as doctor visits, lab tests, x-rays and scans, and hospitalizations related to treating the patient's condition, whether the patient is in a clinical trial or is receiving standard therapy • Extra care costs - costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care • Research costs - costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.
 These costs are generally covered by the clinical trials.
 This plan does not cover these costs.
-Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
-You may also be responsible for additional amounts.
+Coinsurance Refer to section 4 page 22.
 Confinement Confinement/Confined means (a) the period of time between admission as an inpatient or outpatient to a Hospital, AODA residential center, Skilled Nursing Facility or licensed ambulatory surgical center on the advice of your physician; and discharge there from, or (b) the time spent receiving Emergency Care for illness or injury in a Hospital.
 Hospital swing bed confinement is considered the same as Confinement in a Skilled Nursing Facility.
 If the member is transferred or discharged to another facility for continued treatment of the same or related condition, it is one Confinement.
-Copayment A copayment is a fixed amount of money you pay when you receive covered services.
-Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and/or copayments) for the covered care you receive.
+Copayment Refer to section 4 page 22.
+Cost-sharing Refer to section 4 page 22.
 Covered services Care we provide benefits for, as described in this brochure.
 Custodial care Custodial care means care that is primarily for the purpose of meeting personal needs and which could be provided by persons without professional skill or training.
 For example, custodial care includes help in walking, getting in or out of bed, bathing, dressing, eating, preparing special diets, and taking medication.
 Custodial care that lasts 90 days or more is known as Long Term Care.
-Deductible A deductible is a fixed amount of covered expenses you must incur for certain covered services and supplies before we start paying benefits for those services.
-Experimental, Investigational or Means a health service, treatment, or supply used for an illness or injury which, at the time it is used, meets one or more of the following criteria: Unproven services (a) is subject to final approval by an appropriate governmental agency for the purpose it is being used for, such as, but not limited to the Food and Drug Administration (FDA), (b) is not commonly accepted medical practice in the American medical community (c) is the subject of a written investigational or research protocol, (d) requires a written investigational or research protocol,
+Deductible Refer to section 4 page 22.
+Experimental, Investigational or Unproven services Means a health service, treatment, or supply used for an illness or injury which, at the time it is used, meets one or more of the following criteria: Unproven services (a) is subject to final approval by an appropriate governmental agency for the purpose it is being used for, such as, but not limited to the Food and Drug Administration (FDA), (b) is not commonly accepted medical practice in the American medical community (c) is the subject of a written investigational or research protocol, (d) requires a written investigational or research protocol,